aspiringsecurity/Medical-Counselor/README.md

 A greater and more seamless flow of information within a digital health care infrastructure, created by electronic health records (EHRs), encompasses and leverages digital progress and can transform the way care is delivered and compensated.
 EHRs helps in improved care coordination.
 EHRs helps in making health care ecosystem proactive, accessible and authentic.
 EHRs with the help of computer aided detection will help in early prediction of diseases.

-We are developing a technical solution using Filecoin/IPFS blockchain developer library along with Polkadot, Chainlink automation and XDC blockchain network, open source spreadsheet engine to enable secure data storage, transparent data movement and data authenticity and borrowing XDC funds for drug design and development using collaterals on XDC network and Polkadot blockchain.
+We are developing a technical solution using Filecoin/IPFS blockchain developer library along with Chainlink automation and XDC blockchain network, open source spreadsheet engine to enable secure data storage, transparent data movement and data authenticity and borrowing XDC funds for drug design and development using collaterals on XDC network and Polkadot blockchain.

 # BlockChain Eco-system and Tools

-## Polkadot

-- Polkadot - Polkadot Analytics and Visualization Tool: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Medical-Radiology-Data-transparency/dot-analytics%20tooling

-Ink NFT viewer for viewing the NFTs of NFC tags of medical devices and medical service personnel: We are extending the Ink NFT viewer dapp for viewing the NFTs generated for the NFC tags of medical devices and service repair personnel.
-Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Medical-Radiology-Data-transparency/ink-nft-viewer

-WASM smart contract for decentralized Medical Counseling: We are developing smart contracts in wasm ink for decentralized Medical Counseling, deploying on Shibuya, extending UI interaction with astar.js.
-Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Medical-Radiology-Data-transparency/wasm-medical-dao

-Experiments with pallet assets chain extension: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Medical-Radiology-Data-transparency/pallet-assets-chain-extension

 ## Chainlink